magnumjs/mag.js/README.md

 - Element is the original module definition ID element
 - newProps is the active state of the props, since the controller is only called once, the original props parameter contains  the original default values.

+`Returns` a function Object that can be used to create a clone of the instance and the instances information such as InstanceID.

+The function object to create a clone instance requires an index/key in its only parameter.
+When assigned to a `state` elementMatcher, MagJS does that for you.

+These 4 methods are bound to the exact instance

+`getId`
+`draw`
+`getState`
+`getProps`

 #### mag.create (String elementID, Object ModuleDefinition, Optional Object props) - v0.20